Sermon Notes

 Therefore, when I pray these days, I am forced to wonder why the desire for God’s glory is not the imminent desire of my heart.
 For if it were so, then why are my prayers always about me?Now, I say this with caution because I don’t want you to go away thinking that any prayer that first addresses a pressing need is a bad prayer.
 That is not true.
 It is possible that you might be seeing many of these petitions being met and a few that are under a great strain, and so you might rush to pray for those.
 I am not speaking against that.

-• This petition sums up all our physical needs, our sustenance, under the phrase daily bread.
+But I am warning you against the general trend of our prayers, of our priorities. - This petition sums up all our physical needs, our sustenance, under the phrase daily bread.
 And Jesus will expand on God’s kind provision to us of such needs in just a few verses later in this same chapter.

 Let me remind you beloved, that Jesus is teaching us in this chapter about practicing righteousness, or godliness, or holiness, or obedience not to be seen by others but to be seen by your Father in heaven.
 And the three main areas that Jesus addresses, is giving (our generosity), praying, and fasting.